FeeNiiX/ytdlp-script/README.md

 ### Tip

-If you want to set your output folder for the videos you download
+* **If you want to set your output folder for the videos you download**

-I dont know if this creates the folder or not but it will save in a folder IN THE SAME DIRECTORY yt-dlp.exe is in
+It will save in `Folder` IN THE DIRECTORY `yt-dlp.exe` is in.
+Be careful with the environment variable.

-`yt-dlp -P folder\videos\ --embed-metadata --embed-thumbnail %spbl%%format%%link%`
+`yt-dlp -P Folder\ --embed-metadata --embed-thumbnail %spbl%%format%%link%`

-If your folder isnt in the same directory of yt-dlp.exe
+If you dont want it to be in the same directory of yt-dlp.exe you can always write the full path

 `yt-dlp -P C:\Full\Path\To\Videos\ --embed-metadata --embed-thumbnail %spbl%%format%%link%`

-If its one folder behind, it works just like cmd CD command. "cd .." goes back "cd ." is the current directory
+If its one folder behind and you dont want to write the full path.
+You dont need to, just use

-`yt-dlp -P ..\Videos --embed-metadata --embed-thumbnail %spbl%%format%%link%`
+`yt-dlp -P ..\ --embed-metadata --embed-thumbnail %spbl%%format%%link%`

 And it accepts variables too